-The Mini Sprint Series are run alongside the National Sprint Regattas held at Holme Pierrepont in Nottingham during May, June, July and September.
+The Mini Sprint Series are run alongside the National Sprint Regattas held at Holme Pierrepont in Nottingham during the 2nd, 3rd, 4th and 5th National Regattas of the year.

 The Mini Sprint Series has been specifically developed to suit the needs of young people, those that are aged under 12 on 1st January, who have chosen this discipline at this time.
 It is part of the Paddlesport Foundation which helps them progress into whichever discipline they may eventually choose.
 The programme has taken into account that full sized K1s, K2s and K4s are too large for this young age group.

 Together, the Canoe England’s Paddlesport Participation Programme and the BC Sprint Racing Committee have formed the Mini Sprint Series which has evolved from the Lightning Series which was originally only a K1 event.
 Now as a weekend event it is purely giving racing experience on the national course with the idea that the paddlers have a smooth transition into the Class D events.